ft-scobra/GI-cutscenes/README.md

 ffmpeg.exe
 ```

 `GICutscenes.bat` only works on Windows.
-Upon opening the file, drag and drop the .usm file into the window, or manually type the path to the file and press enter.
-It will generate a `.mkv` file with all 4 languages in audio as well as Soft Subs.
-It then generates a `.mp4` file with [EN] Audio.
-The `.mp4` file will also include Hard Subs with the same styling as the `.mkv` video.
+Upon opening the file, follow the instructions and choose your choices for the output.

 ### 3. Commands